ietf-wg-asdf/SDF/sdf.md

 The license string is preferably either a URI that points to a web page with an unambiguous definition of the license, or an {{SPDX}} license identifier.
 (For models to be handled by the One Data Model liaison group, this will typically be "BSD-3-Clause".)

-## Namespaces section
+## Namespaces block

-The namespaces section contains the namespace map and the defaultNamespace setting.
+The namespaces block contains the namespace map and the defaultNamespace setting.

 The namespace map is a map from short names for URIs to the namespace URIs themselves.